 \subsubsection{Rearrangement of blocks}

-Block rearrangement is possible if before a sequence $p$ of a block $A_\alpha$, both qubits $q_i$ and $q_j$ undergo the same gate $G$, but for one qubit, \eg $q_j$, $G$ already belongs to a preceding block $A_\beta$ and for $q_i$, it belongs to a blockless sequence $b_\mu$.
+A block rearrangement is possible if before a sequence $p$ of a block $A_\alpha$ both qubits $q_i$ and $q_j$ undergo the same gate $G$, but for one qubit, \eg $q_j$, $G$ already belongs to a preceding block $A_\beta$ and for $q_i$ it belongs to a blockless sequence $b_\mu$.
 Assume $A_\beta$ operates on the qubit $q_j$ and a third qubit $q_k$.
-If the entire blockless sequence $b_\mu$ is equal to the end $s_e$ of the sequence $s$ of block $A_\beta$, the gates of $b_\mu$ and $s_e$ acting on qubit $q_j$ will be appended at the front of the sequence $p$ of $A_\alpha$.
+If the entire blockless sequence $b_\mu$ is equal to the end $s_e$ of the sequence $s$ of the block $A_\beta$, the gates of $b_\mu$ and $s_e$ acting on the qubit $q_j$ are appended to the front of the sequence $p$ of $A_\alpha$.
 Consequently, the blockless sequence $b_\mu$ is eliminated and the gates of $q_j$ in $s_e$ are removed from $s_e$, see \autoref{fig-rearranging-1} and \autoref{fig-rearranging-2}.

-Because only the gates of qubit $q_j$ in $s_e$ are removed from $s_e$, the gates of qubit $q_k$ in $s_e$ now give rise to a new blockless sequence $b_\nu$.
-To eliminate $b_\nu$, it is necessary that $b_\nu$ borders on a third block $A_\gamma$ operating on qubit $q_k$ and a qubit $q_l$.
-Here, the case $q_i = q_l$ is possible.
-If before the sequence $p$ of $A_\gamma$ there exists a blockless sequence $b_\xi$ on qubit $q_l$ containing the sequence $b_\nu$ on its end $b_{\xi_e}$, $b_\nu$ and $b_{\xi_e}$ will be appended at the front of $p$ of $A_\gamma$ and the number of blockless segments on the circuit will be minimized by one.
+Since only the gates of the qubit $q_j$ in $s_e$ are removed from $s_e$, the gates of the qubit $q_k$ in $s_e$ result in a new blockless sequence $b_\nu$.
+To eliminate $b_\nu$, it is necessary that $b_\nu$ is adjacent to a third block $A_\gamma$ operating on the qubit $q_k$ and a qubit $q_l$.
+Here the case $q_i = q_l$ is possible.
+If before the sequence $p$ of $A_\gamma$ there is a blockless sequence $b_\xi$ on the qubit $q_l$ with the sequence $b_\nu$ at the end, the procedure appends $b_\nu$ and $b_{\xi_e}$ to the front of $p$ of $A_\gamma$ and the number of blockless sequences on the circuit is reduced by one.
 This can be seen in \autoref{fig-rearranging-2} and \autoref{fig-rearranging-3}.
-If a minimization of the number of blockless sequences is not possible, because a matching sequence is missing during the algorithm, the blocks will not be rearranged.
-The rearranging procedure is repeated for all blocks on which rearrangement is possible.
+If minimizing the number of blockless sequences is not possible because a matching sequence is missing during the algorithm, the blocks are not rearranged.
+We repeat the rearranging procedure for all blocks on which a rearrangement is possible.